-Parameter $\Theta$ has a vital role in both Nar09 and the Grasshopper algorithms, as the the best matching node is evaluated respecting $\Theta$ : it determines how outstanding a node should be to be accepted.
+Parameter Θ has a vital role in both Nar09 and the Grasshopper algorithms, as the best matching node is evaluated respecting Θ : it determines how outstanding a node should be to be accepted.
 In other words, this parameter controls the trade-off regarding the proportion of accurate and false matches.
-We measured the effect of $\Theta$ with several values, by using random.
-25 seeding method.
+We measured the effect of Θ with several values, by using random.25 seeding method.
 For Nar09 we used 1000 seeds and for Grasshopper we used 100, as these turned out to be stable for each (see related measurements below).

-Our results are shown on Fig. 2, which tells two important findings.
+Our results are shown in Fig. 2, which tells two important findings.
 First, Grasshopper could achieve recall rates that was not possible with Nar09.
 However, this is not true in general, but in some cases the difference is quite significant (recall rates for multiple networks are depicted on Fig. 3a).
 Second, which is a general improvement, the error rate is only a fraction compared to the Nar09.
-This means that parameter $\Theta$ has a less significant role in the algorithm, and matches produced by Grasshopper can be accepted unconditionally as the error rate is very small.
+This means that parameter Θ has a less significant role in the algorithm, and matches produced by Grasshopper can be accepted unconditionally as the error rate is very small.
 For example, the LJ66k network showed on the figure had the highest error rates in our experiments (1.16% and decreasing), while in other networks it was well below 0.38%.

-Figure 2: Measurements for different values of the $\Theta$ parameter.
+Fig. 2.
+Measurements for different values of the Θ parameter.

 In our previous work [14], we showed that the seeding method should be carefully chosen for the given network.
 Here, we have measured the differences in the transition phase of Grasshopper (i.e., minimum number of seeding to have stable large-scale propagation) compared to Nar09; our results are summarized on Fig. 3a.
 It turned out that Grasshopper needs only a fraction of seeds compared to Nar09.
-In our experiments just a small set of 50 random.25 seeds proved to be enough to have stable large-scale propagation.
+In our experiments just a small set of 20 random.25 seeds proved to be enough to have stable large-scale propagation.
 Even the lowest value was at 200 for Nar09.

-Subsequently, we measured the minimum number of top degree nodes (top) that Grasshopper require for initialization (see Fig. 3b).
-For the Nar09 algorithm, in previous work [14], we measured this to be 60-85, depending
+Subsequently, we measured the minimum number of top degree nodes (top) that Grasshopper require for initialization